Luis Alfonso de Alba: Career

-From 1983 to 1986, De Alba was posted to the Mexican Permanent Mission to the UN in New York, where he was responsible of the Decolonization Committee and member of the Council for Namibia.
+From 1983 to 1986, De Alba was posted to the Mexican Permanent Mission to the UN in New York, where he was responsible for the Decolonization Committee and a member of the Council for Namibia.
 He followed political issues such as the peace process in Central America (Contadora Group) and the situation in the Middle East.

 In 1986 De Alba served as Head of the Political Department for the United Nations at the Ministry of Foreign Affairs, and from 1991 to 1994, as Director for Social Issues at the UN section of the Ministry.
 During this period he participated in the 1993 World Conference on Human Rights in Vienna, as well as in several sessions of the Commission on Human Rights, and the Third Committee of the United Nations General Assembly, in which he worked particularly on the situation of Human Rights in El Salvador and the protection of migrants and other vulnerable groups.

 From 1994 to 1998, De Alba was Deputy Permanent Representative of Mexico to the Organization of American States (OAS), where he promoted important initiatives, such as the negotiation of the Inter-American Convention on the Elimination of Violence against Women, and the Interamerican Convention against the Illicit Manufacturing of and Trafficking in Fire Arms, Ammunition, Explosives, and other Related Materials (CIFTA).
 He also served as the Facilitator of the Declaration of the Summit on Sustainable Development (Santa Cruz, Bolivia, 1996) and in the preparation of the Summits of the Americas (Miami, 1994 and Santiago, 1998).

 De Alba was General Director for the United Nations System of the Mexican Ministry of Foreign Affairs from 1998 to 2001.
-Among other tasks, he coordinated the participation of the Mexican Delegations to different international meetings, in particular the 2001 World Conference against Racism in Durban, South Africa, and the Special Session of the General Assembly on Children (2002).
-He was a member of the Mexican Delegation to the United Nations Conference on the Illicit Trade in Small Arms (2001), where he promoted a multidimensional approach in order to include humanitarian and human rights concerns.
+Among other tasks, he coordinated the participation of the Mexican Delegations in different international meetings, in particular the 2001 World Conference against Racism in Durban, South Africa, and the Special Session of the General Assembly on Children (2002).
+He was a member of the Mexican Delegation to the United Nations Conference on the Illicit Trade in Small Arms (2001), where he promoted a multidimensional approach to include humanitarian and human rights concerns.
 He took part in the negotiations of the United Nations Convention against Transnational Organized Crime (UNTOC) and its Optional Protocols on trafficking in persons, smuggling of migrants, and the illicit manufacturing and trafficking in firearms.